 There is no better way to enjoy a bike ride than to top it off with some delicious ice cream.
 Some of our best memories were spent licking sweet ice cream with the roar of Yosemite Falls in the distance.
 Great ice cream can be found at Yosemite Valley Lodge.

-Parents love 12 miles of developed trails with less than 50 feet in elevation change.
+Trekaroo Tip: Parents love the 12 miles of developed trails with less than 50 feet in elevation change.
 These paved trails are separate from the road, making it a relatively safe way to travel as a family.

 Explore Tuolumne Meadows